OpenDSA/OpenDSA/RST/source/Hashing/HashFunc.rst

 the actual number of collisions will be few.
 Unfortunately, even under the best of circumstances, collisions are nearly unavoidable.
-To illuastrate, consider a classroom full of students.
+To illustrate, consider a classroom full of students.
 What is the probability that some pair of students shares the same birthday (i.e., the same day of the year, not necessarily the same year)?